pramnora/qb64/cryptography/ascii/README.md

 each computer spoke it's *own* particular language.

 This situation is rather like saying,
-one person speaks only, French, alone;
+one person speaks only, English, alone;
 and, another person speaks only, Spanish, alone;
 but, of course, they are going to run into some very serious difficulties
 when it comes to trying to communicate, most effectively, with one another...?!